How to Run a Successful Nonprofit Membership Program | Donorbox

 • Will the membership program exchange benefits for furthering my cause?

 Donors don’t get any rights in the decision-making process.
-It is more of a matter of satisfaction for them.
-They can attend fundraising events, volunteer whenever they want, get a bigger picture of the impact, and be an integral part of the overall mission.
+But they can attend fundraising events, volunteer whenever they want, get a bigger picture of the impact, and be an integral part of the overall mission, often receiving exclusive opportunities available only to members.

-By offering all these perks, the nonprofit gets a reliable source of income on a monthly or yearly basis.
+By offering all these perks, the nonprofit gets a reliable source of income on a monthly, semi-annually, or yearly basis.

-Pro tip: Add different membership levels.
-Not every donor will be willing to pay a fixed amount on a regular basis.
-Analyze their donation patterns and depending on that, decide different membership fees and levels.
-The perks can be more attractive as the level goes up.
-Know how to achieve this with Donorbox in this step-by-step guide.
+Pro tip: Add different membership levels to appeal to donors of various backgrounds, interests, and abilities to give.
+Analyze donation patterns and use them to help you decide on different membership fees and levels.
+The perks you offer can be more attractive as the level goes up!
+Learn how to achieve this with Donorbox in this step-by-step guide.

 In this model, the focus is not on raising more money but on building a strong network of donors and supporters.
-Therefore, the membership fees are kept quite low and sometimes, completely free.
+Therefore, the membership fees are kept quite low and – sometimes – there’s no cost to join.

 Eventually, the nonprofit gets to receive more donations because of this strong community of supporters.
 It could be a long-term solution to their funding problems.